Dr Joe Verco AM– Inaugural Chair, Centre for Creative Health Board of Governors

 Dr Zhang is an avid supporter of charitable causes both personally and via the activities of the ACMA Foundation.
 As a second-generation migrant; Jane has an insightful perspective on the uniqueness of Australian society.
-She is a busy mum to two young daughters and is supported by her husband and partner in life Professor Ted Mah, also an internationally eminent Orthopaedic surgeon.
+She is a busy mum to two young daughters and is supported by her husband Professor Ted Mah, an internationally eminent Orthopaedic surgeon.

 Paul Flynn – Chief Executive Officer, The Hospital Research Foundation